jgrigg/dead-lambda/readme.md

-In case your programming teacher forgot to tell you 'global state is evil'.
+In case your programming teacher forgot to tell you 'global scope is evil'.
 A quick demo on how to break lambda containers by keeping things in global state.

 ## Handlers